ankitbanerjee0211/SnakeNLadder/README.md

   <li> Run the .jar file </li>
 </ol>

-## If Want to See the Functionality, Please unzip the .jar file within the same folder
+### If want to see the full modular code -> Please unzip the .jar file within the same folder.

 ## Here are Some Screenshots ->